cloudxabide/kubernerdes.bak/Scripts/README.md

 # README - Scripts directory

+Status:  I am currently rearranging my "Scripts" directory to be more cluster-specifc, or cluster-type-specific.  (i.e. vSphere will have it's own section, vs bare-metal)

+The plan:
+* put ALL the scripts in <base>/Scripts
+* create a cluster-type-specific directory (in this case based on CLUSTER_NAME)
+* create symlinks from CLUSTER_NAME -> ../50_Deploy_EKSA.sh

 The intent of this directory ~/Scripts is files that can be run non-interactively, broken down by "area of concern".
 Non-interactive files will go in ~/Foo